JustinaRaz/Exam_Spatial_Analytics/README.md

 2. Open R Studio, and set the working directory to the folder called "Spatial_Analytics".
 3. Open both .Rmd files, located in "RMD" folder.
 4. Run the code chunks.

+## Contacts

+If you have any questions, reach out to 202109601@post.au.dk.